mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

 ## Webhook
-A webhook is a user-defined HTTP callback to a URL that executes when on a system condition is met.
-The call alerts the second system and often passes data as well.
+A webhook is a user-defined HTTP callback to a URL that executes when a system condition is met.
+The call alerts the second system via a POST or GET request and often passes data as well.

 Webhooks are important because they enable two-way communication initiation for APIs.
 Webhook flexibility comes in from their definition by the API user